Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we have presented GNARL, a framework that reimagines the learning of algorithm trajectories as Markov Decision Processes.
+In this work, we have presented GNARL, a framework that reimagines the learning of algorithmic trajectories as Markov Decision Processes.
 Doing so unlocks the powerful sequential decision-making tools of reinforcement learning for NAR and serves as a critical bridge between the two largely distinct fields.
 GNARL addresses the key limitations of classic NAR and is broadly applicable to problems spanning those solvable by polynomial algorithms, as well as challenging combinatorial optimisation problems.
-Our approach can natively represent multiple correct solutions and removes the need for inference-time repair procedures, performs the same or better than narrow NAR methods on NP-hard problems, and can be applied even when an expert algorithm is missing entirely.
+Our approach can natively represent multiple correct solutions and removes the need for inference-time repair procedures, performs on par or better than narrow NAR methods on NP-hard problems, and can be applied even when an expert algorithm is missing entirely.
 In our view, this work is an important step towards achieving a combinatorial optimisation framework that abstracts from technical details, as envisaged by \citet{cappartCombinatorialOptimizationReasoning2022}.

-\subsubsection{Reproducibility Statement}
+\section{Reproducibility Statement}

-All code and data required to reproduce the results of this paper will be made publicly available in a future version.
-Experiments were implemented using PyTorch Geometric~\citep{fey2019fast}, Gymnasium~\citep{towers2024gymnasium}, Stable Baselines 3~\citep{SB3}, and CLRS-30~\citep{velickovicCLRSAlgorithmicReasoning2022} libraries.
-MPNN and TripletMPNN implementations were taken from~\citet{georgievDeepEquilibriumAlgorithmic2024}.
+Code required to reproduce the results of the paper can be found at: \url{https://anonymous.4open.science/r/GNARL-D687}.
+Experiments were implemented using PyTorch Geometric~\citep{fey2019fast}, Gymnasium~\citep{towers2024gymnasium}, Stable Baselines 3~\citep{SB3} libraries.
+The MPNN implementation was adapted from~\citet{georgievDeepEquilibriumAlgorithmic2024}.
 Each training run was executed on a single core of an Intel Platinum 8628 CPU with 4GB of memory using CentOS Linux 8.1.
-Reproducing the results of the paper for every domain requires approximately 2,000 single-core CPU hours per seed.